 Do you begin to see how this hermeneutic analysis can aid us in orienting ourselves in our own time and within our own culture by locating things like this new secular holiday within the context of larger human experience?

 Black Friday gets its name from the accounting profession.
 It marks the official opening of the holiday shopping season, which is when many retailers make the lion share of their profits and their accounting books move from being in the red to being in the black.
 That is the explanation of the name we use consciously, publicly.
 Those who designed the name for this special day, of course, did so with an equally powerful message for our unconscious minds following the standard dictates of the advertising profession.

 Good Friday – Black Friday is the obvious linkage.
 I think very few of us have never made the connection, at least semi-consciously, but without some training in hermeneutics did not know what to make of it and quickly filed it in the interesting coincidences drawer and forgot about it.

 Christ Friday.
-This god died to put an end to human sacrifice.
-This god endures pain and suffering for the greater good of the whole human family.
-This god dies to save the human race from sin.
+This God died to put an end to human sacrifice.
+This God endures pain and suffering for the greater good of the whole human family.
+This God dies to save the human race from the power of sin.

 Its inversion is simple enough.